Schedule suspended until further notice

-Get ready for spectacular views on a Ring of Kerry and Dingle Peninsula Tour!
+Get ready for spectacular views on a private Ring of Kerry and Dingle Peninsula Tour from Dublin!
 Kerry is undoubtedly one of the most stunning locations in Ireland.
 With dramatic cliff faces, imposing mountains, lush green vegetation and a wild Atlantic Ocean, Kerry offers an exhilarating step into an almost-untouched, beautifully rugged landscape.

 Take in incredible views of the Wild Atlantic and Kerry Mountain Ranges

 Enjoy a Dingle Peninsula Tour and keep an eye out for Fungie the dolphin

 Tour the picturesque Ring of Kerry and admire the wild landscape